What do we want to achieve?

 See the website FAQ.

-The Bike Everywhere Challenge aims to get more people cycling more often, whether that be for fun, exercise or to work.
+These annual Challenges aim to get more people cycling more often, whether that be for fun, exercise or to work.
 Once someone tries riding a little, it becomes easier and easier for them to consider riding to the store or riding to work.

 Imagine if more people rode bikes in Washington - our air would be cleaner, our city and communities would be more peaceful and our streets would be safer.